a42b/network-optimization-lambda/README.md

 ```sh
 pip install localstack awscli-local boto3
 ```

+## Setup script
+I tried to create a script for setting up the trigger for lambda in setup_localstack.psl, however better I show how I did it manually and it worked for me.

-## Now I will give instructions on running and setting up lambda trigger on uploading file as for powershell as I did
+### Now I will give instructions on running and setting up lambda trigger on uploading file as for powershell as I did
 Run LocalStack to simulate AWS services:
 ```sh
 localstack start -d